Everyone develops their own creative process over time.

 I call this process Subtractive Creation.
 Unlike most carving sculptors, though, I also have to quarry the marble from which I pitch, chisel, and polish.

 The essays on this site are published with around 400 words, even though they often start with 2,000 or more.
 My novel was 950 pages before it entered the world with only 283.
-The current book I’m editing, a memoir called Everything That Remains, is 550 pages, though I hope to whittle it down to fewer than 200.
+The current book I’m editing is 550 pages, though I hope to whittle it down to fewer than 200.

 We can filter out the noise.
 We can remove unnecessary material possessions.
 We can let go of sentimental items.
 We can get rid of negative relationships.
 We can avoid the American Dream.
 And when everyone is looking for more, we can focus on less.

 Sure, there’s an infinite amount of materials with which to build our lives—but sometimes the best way to build is to subtract.
 The best lives are often well-edited, carefully curated lives.

 (N.B.
 Yes, I know that Bernini also sculpted with marble.)